dellalibera/gym-backgammon/README.md

 | BLACK   | [0.0, 1.0] |

 ### <a name="actions"></a>Actions
-The valid actions that an agent can execute depend on the current state and the dice roll.
+The valid actions that an agent can execute depend on the current state and the roll of the dice.
 So, there is no fixed shape for the action space.

 ### <a name="reward"></a>Reward
 +1 if player WHITE wins, and 0 if player BLACK wins